-Free to play (F2P) games are the latest tool sportsbooks are using to attract sign ups.
+Free-to-play (F2P) games are the latest tool sportsbooks are using to attract sign-ups.
 As the name states, they are completely free to play, only requiring an account.
 Some F2P games reward winners with free bets, some with physical prizes and some with cash.
-Large jackpots are notoriously hard to win, with large combinations required to trigger it.
+Large jackpots are notoriously hard to win, with large combinations required to trigger them.

 The games and the prizes